mkwiecien00/disney-plus-clone/README.md

 This app was created to develop my skills in programming in React and in using a React-related environment.

-Currently functional links in the app are links to the Disney+ homepage, Movie/Series Details page, Search page, My List page, and the Movies/Series pages.
+For signed-in users, the currently functional links in the app are links to the Disney+ homepage, Movie/Series Details page, Search page, My List page, and the Movies/Series pages.
+For those who are not signed in, it is only possible to view the Homepage, but actually without the possibility to go any further.
+For such users, in the upper right corner of the Homepage, there is a 'GET STARTED' button, which takes the user to a SignIn/Up Page.
+Once signed into the platform, the user has full access to it.

 At the moment, the application offers the user, among other things:
 - the possibility to display real-time data thanks to the TMDB API,